ALMSIVI/pixiv_tools/Namings/README.md

 ---

 Once you have the ids in your filename, you can use `add_watermark.py` to add a watermark at the top left AND bottom left corner of the image.
 I did this because I am mainly using these scripts against my desktop background collection.
 In Windows, the taskbar is at the bottom, so I need watermarks at the top; in Mac, the taskbar is at the top, so I need watermarks at the bottom.
 The scripts accepts two arguments: `-i` for input directory, and `-o` for output directory.
 It will also attempt to change the creation/modified time of the newly created image to match the original image; for this, you need to install `win32_setctime` with pip.
 You can also use `change_time.py` to change the time of the file later on.

+---

+Finally, if you have 16:10 images for your old Macbooks but have now transitioned to a new notched Macbook pro, you can use `pad_image.py` to pad your images so that they will perfectly fit the screen.